-The directors are required by the Companies Act to maintain records and prepare financial statements, which fairly present the state of affairs of the company as at the end of the financial year and the results of its operations for that year, in conformity with International Financial Reporting Standards.
+The directors are required by the Companies Act to maintain records and prepare financial statements, which fairly present the state of affairs of the company as at financial year end and the results of its operations for that year, in conformity with International Financial Reporting Standards.
 The financial statements are the responsibility of the directors and it is the responsibility of the independent external auditors to report thereon.

 To enable the directors to meet these responsibilities, standards have been set, including the application of the company's Internal Control Framework.
-Tongaat Hulett Limited's Internal Control Framework is based on the Committee of Sponsoring Organisations of the Treadway Commission (COSO) Integrated Framework, which has emerged as the leading framework that companies and auditors use to evaluate controls.
+Tongaat Hulett Limited's Internal Control Framework is based on the Committee of Sponsoring Organisations of the Treadway Commission (COSO) Integrated Framework, which has emerged as the leading framework that companies and auditors use for evaluating controls.